vtalpaert/Walbi-gym/README.md

 The action space is a Box shaped `(10, 2)`: a target position and a given time span for each of the ten motors.

-The observation space is a Box shaped `(11,)` for one time interval between the two last observation (`-1` if invalid) and ten current motor positions.
+The observation space is a Box shaped `(10,)` for ten current motor positions.

+A timestamp is provided in the info dictionnary.

 ### Arduino compilation